astrorafael/ema/README.md

 6. Generates an HTML page with current, averages measurements to be used with a local web server

-7. Publishes current, averages and historic data to an MQTT borker
+7. Publishes current, averages and historic data to an MQTT broker

 8. Manages active/inactive auxiliar relay time windows.
 Shuts down host computer if needed.

 9. Receives commands from the *ema* command line tool to manually open or close relays or extending aux relay the Timed mode.

 Most of the files contain desing notes explaining its intent.
 Enjoy !

 Instalation